obsidianmd/obsidian-sample-plugin/docs/manual.md

 ---
 ```

+> **ADDITIONAL INFO**
+>
+> Because of UX concerns and additional performance considerations, the order of items in File Explorer
+> is not updated automatically after starring or un-starring an item.
+Please click-click the ribbon
+> icon or use the `sort-on` command to refresh and re-apply the sorting rules

 For a broader view, the same effect (as in previous example) can be achieved using the priorities
 of sorting rules: